Soumya-Ranjan-07/MyScientificCalculatorGUI/README.md

 1) Basic Operations: Simply click the calculator buttons to enter numbers and perform basic arithmetic operations (addition, subtraction, multiplication, division).

 2) Scientific Functions: Utilize the scientific functions available on the interface, such as trigonometric functions (sin, cos, tan), logarithms (log, ln), exponentiation (x^y), and more.

+Thank you for your interest in MyScientificCalculatorGUI.
+I hope this calculator proves to be a valuable tool for your mathematical calculations.
+Should you have any questions or suggestions, please don't hesitate to reach out.
+Happy calculating!